MINUTES AUGUST 14, 2024

 Checks and manifests were reviewed and signed.

-Meeting began at 6:05 pm.
-Present were Selectmen Cloutier and Stohl.
-Selectman Campbell was absent.
+Meeting began at 6:00 pm.
+Present were Selectmen Cloutier, Stohl, and Campbell.

 Checks and manifests were reviewed and signed.